goshevs/sparkHPC/README.md

 Download/clone the repo to a directory and edit the `userInput.template.sh` and `submit.template.pbs` files.
 Follow the instructions in each file carefully.
-Save `userInput.template.sh` as `userInput.sh` and (if desired save `submit.template.pbs` as `submit.pbs`) and then submit the PBS script to the job scheduler on the cluster.
+Save `userInput.template.sh` as `userInput.sh` and (if desired save `submit.template.pbs` as `submit.pbs`).
+Then submit the PBS script to the job scheduler on the cluster.

 Please, note the following: